ale94mleon/moldrug/README.md

 For the "local-customize" optimization a new class is build in `utils.Local`.
 This class accept a molecule with the explicit Hs, cost function and parameters for the grow operation of [crem](https://github.com/DrrDom/crem).
 The results could be access with the attribute `pop` and also have similar method to save the data as `GA`.
 This class also use parallelization in the `__call__` method.

 ## Brainstorm
-Here we intend to implement a Genetic Algorithm procedure for the druglead optimization of chemical structures.
+Here we intend to implement a Genetic Algorithm procedure for the moldrug optimization of chemical structures.
 In this way we are actively looking for a solution on the optimization problem.

 The general idea is we give a starting ligand-protein complex.
 From there the ligand will be submitted to successive GA runs.
 For the GA the cost function could be any desirable property (LogP, affinity, minimum clashes in the binding pocket, etc...).
 In this first attend will be the Vina Scoring Function.
 Therefore a full docking without any restraint will be our cost function.